DronKashyap/Job-Portal-Admin-Side-/Backend/README.md

 ## Overview

 This project is a job posting backend application built using **Node.js**, **Express.js**, and **TypeScript**.
 The backend provides a RESTful API that allows users to manage job postings, candidates, and user accounts efficiently.
-It integrates various technologies for robust functionality, including **Bcrypt** for password hashing and **Zod** for input validation.
+It integrates various technologies for robust functionality, including **Bcrypt** for password hashing, **Zod** for input validation and **JWT** for user authentication.

 ## Tech Stack

 - **Node.js**: A JavaScript runtime built on Chrome's V8 engine, enabling the creation of scalable server-side applications.

 - **Express.js**: A fast, unopinionated, minimalist web framework for Node.js that provides robust routing and middleware support.

 - **TypeScript**: A superset of JavaScript that adds static typing, enhancing code quality and maintainability.

 - **Bcrypt**: A library for hashing passwords, ensuring secure user authentication.

 - **Zod**: A TypeScript-first schema declaration and validation library, allowing for strong input validation and error handling.

+- **Jsonwebtoken**: A library for generating tokens, which are verified at the time of authentication.

 ## Features